johnbywater/dcbdb/README.md

 #### Writer Transactions

-A writer transaction creates a new database version by writing new pages in the B+ trees (copy-on-write) and atomically publishing a new header that points to the new tree roots.
 Only one writer can execute at a time.
 This is enforced by the writer lock mutex, but in practice there is no contention because there is only one append request handler thread.

-A writer transaction takes a snapshot of the newest header, increments the TSN, reads the reader TSN register, and finds all reusable page IDs from the free lists tree.
-It executes append requests by running an append condition query after a given position, and if no events are found, then appends new events by manipulating the events and tags trees.
+A writer transaction takes a snapshot of the newest header, reads the reader TSN register, and finds all reusable page IDs from the free lists tree.
+It executes append requests by first evaluating an append condition to look for conflicting events.
+If no conflicting events are found, it appends new events by manipulating the B+ tree for events and tags.

 UmaDB writers never modify pages in place.
 Instead, writers create new page versions, leaving old versions accessible to concurrent readers.
 When a writer needs to modify a page, it will:

 * Allocate a new page ID (either from its reusable list of page IDs or by using a new database page)
 * Clone the page content to the new PageID